ratschlab/immunopepper/README.md

 1. `build`: Core part of immunopepper.
 Traverse splicegraph and get all possible peptides/kmers.
 2. `make_bg`: Integrate multiple kmer files and generate one background kmer file.
-3. `diff`: Add a new column to the kmer tsv file indicating if the kme also appear in the given background kmer file.
+3. `diff`: Take as input the foreground kmer file and background kmer file.
+S how whether the foreground kmer alsp appears in the background kmer file.
-4. `filter`: Apply different filter mechanisms to the given kmer tsv file.
+4. `filter`: Apply different filter mechanisms to the given kmer file.

 #### Basic options